SomeWeekendReading/someweekendreading.github.io/_posts/2021-02-26-jnj-vaccine-vrbpac-review.md

 lax, shipping is easier, a single dose is much less effort when you only have to see your patient once, and so on.
 (Though your humble Weekend Editor remains optimistic that the 2-dose trial of the J&amp;J vaccine will reveal efficacy north of 90% and everybody will get a second dose anyway.)
+That alone makes the J&amp;J vaccine a clear winner in rural parts of the US or in the developing world.

 ---